 A sprained ankle is one of the most common sports injuries and is also the most frequently re-injured.
-In the majority of cases the ankle rolls inwards (inversion) under the weight of the rest of the body, resulting in damage to the ligaments on the outside of the ankle.
-Read more about treatment and prevention ankle sprains.
+In the majority of cases, the ankle rolls inwards (inversion) under the weight of the rest of the body, resulting in damage to the ligaments on the outside of the ankle.
+Read more about treatment and prevention of ankle sprains.

 Medial meniscus injury